 Number 2 is organizational growth.
 We were a very small group when we started.
 We were tight-knit… we have shared experiences, we have our own culture, we understand what is required of us, basically.
 Over time, some of the founding volunteers drifted in and out, and we introduced new people to our cause.

 This is where the problem started.
 I think a lot of volunteers joined in because in photos it looks fun (it is) and easy (it isn’t).
 What the photos fail to tell you is that sometimes you have to trek for hours to reach a school building or community in the mountains.
-Sometimes you have to topload on a jeep because the donation supplies take up lots of space.
-You won’t always sleep in beds.
-During bad weather, the group has to adjust its itinerary and the outreach event always, always take precedence over leisure.
+Sometimes you have to topload on a jeep because space inside is reserved for the donation boxes.
+There are times you have to sleep on makeshift beds.
+When the weather is bad, the group has to adjust its itinerary and the outreach event always, always take precedence over leisure.

 Have you had people criticize what you do?

 Actually, most of the people we encounter are supportive or at least amenable to what we do.
-Every now and then we’ll meet someone skeptical, but these are the people who aren’t into social programs in the first place.
+Every now and then we’ll meet someone skeptical, but these are the people who aren’t into social programs anyway.

 Nonetheless, I’d like to talk about an issue that I think should be addressed as well: sustainability.